 These three registers govern hardware interrupt behavior.
-As explained earlier, bits 2 and 1 in the Hardware Pending Interrupt Register are set whenever interrupt bits are set in the other two pending interrupt registers (RT and MT).
+As explained earlier, bit 2 in the Hardware Pending Interrupt Register is set whenever one or more interrupt bits are set in the RT Pending Interrupt Register.
 The table below first describes the common bits 15-3 in all three registers and then describes register-to-register differences for bits 2-0.

-Bit No o.
-Mnemonic R/W Reset Function 15 HSPIINT R/W 0 Host SPI Interrupt.
+Bit No. Mnemonic R/W Reset Function 15 HSPIINT R/W 0 Host SPI Interrupt.
 An unexpected number of SCK clock pulses occured during a SPI transaction.

-Bit No. Mnemonic R/W Reset Function 14 EECKE R/W 1 EEPROM Checksum Error Interrupt.
-This function only applies when the AUTOEN input pin is logic 1 at rising edge of MR Master Reset.
+Bit No. Mnemonic R/W Reset Function EEPROM Checksum Error Interrupt.
+14 EECKE 1 This function only applies when the AUTOEN input pin is logic 1 at rising edge of MR Master Reset.
 This enables auto-initialization from serial EEPROM, as well as RT soft reset with auto-initialization.
 This bit is logic 1 in the "Hardware Interrupt Enable Register (0x000F)" and in the "Hardware Interrupt Output Enable Register (0x0013)" after MR master reset.
-The EECKE bit is set in the "Hardware Pending Interrupt Register (0x0006)" (as well as bit 1 in the "Master Status and Reset Register (0x0001)" when a serial EEPROM checksum failure occurs during auto initialization, or execution of a partial reset caused by assertion of the RTRESET bit in the "Master Status and Reset Register (0x0001)".
-RAMPF RAM Parity Fail Interrupt.
-The RAMPF bit will be set to logic "1" when the device fails RAM parity check.
+R/W The EECKE bit is set in the "Hardware Pending Interrupt Register (0x0006)" (as well as bit 1 in the "Master Status and Reset Register (0x0001)" when a serial EEPROM checksum failure occurs during auto initialization, or execution of a partial reset caused by assertion of the RTRESET bit in the "Master Status and Reset Register (0x0001)".
+RAM Parity Fail Interrupt.
+RAMPF will be set to logic "1" when the device fails RAM parity check.
 RAM data errors are uncorrectable.
-When bit 14 is asserted in the "Hardware Pending Interrupt Register (0x0006)", the host can distinguish an EECKE interrupt from a RAMPF interrupt by reading the "Master Status and Reset Register (0x0001)".
+RAMPF When bit 14 is asserted in the "Hardware Pending Interrupt Register (0x0006)", the host can distinguish an EECKE interrupt from a RAMPF interrupt by reading the "Master Status and Reset Register (0x0001)".
 EECKE bit 1 in that register will be logic 1 for EECKE interrupt, logic 0 for RAMPF interrupt.
-13 RAMIF R/W 1 RAM Initialization Fail Interrupt.
-This function only applies when the AUTOEN input pin is logic 1 at rising edge of MR Master Reset.
+RAM Initialization Fail Interrupt.
+RAMIF This function only applies when the AUTOEN input pin is logic 1 at rising edge of MR Master Reset.
 This enables auto-initialization from serial EEPROM, as well as RT soft reset with auto-initialization.
 This bit is logic 1 in the "Hardware Interrupt Enable Register (0x000F)" and in the "Hardware Interrupt Output Enable Register (0x0013)" after MR master reset.
-The RAMIF bit is set in the "Hardware Pending Interrupt Register (0x0006)" (as well as bit 0 in the "Master Status and Reset Register (0x0001)") when one or more initialized RAM locations do not match their two corresponding serial EEPROM byte locations.
+13 I VAIVIII R/W 1 The RAMIF bit is set in the "Hardware Pending Interrupt Register (0x0006)" (as well as bit 0 in the "Master Status and Reset Register (0x0001)") when one or more initialized RAM locations do not match their two corresponding serial EEPROM byte locations.
 Such failure occurs during auto initialization, or execution of a partial reset caused by assertion of the RTRESET bit in the "Master Status and Reset Register (0x0001)".
-WDTX Transmitter Watchdog Timeout BUSA and BUSB transmitters each have a watchdog timer to prevent continuous transmission beyond 663μs.
+Transmitter Watchdog Timeout WDTX BUSA and BUSB transmitters each have a watchdog timer to prevent continuous transmission beyond 663μs.
 If WDTX is set in the "Hardware Interrupt Enable Register (0x000F)", the corresponding bit will be set in the "Hardware Pending Interrupt Register (0x0006)" and the Interrupt Log Buffer is updated.
-If bit 13 is set in the "Hardware Interrupt Output Enable Register (0x0013)", an interrupt is generated at the IRQ pin.
+If bit 13 is set in the "Hardware Interrupt Output Enable Register (0x0013)", an interrupt is generated at the \overline{IRQ} pin.